The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

 \subsection{Immediacy}

-Given the lack of progress in constructing tree codes over the past few decades—despite significant efforts—it is important to better understand why current techniques fall short.
-Identifying a barrier could help steer research away from potential dead ends.
-More specifically, since tree codes induce standard block error-correcting codes, and these codes are heavily relied upon in all known constructions (except for the two conjecture-based approaches \cite{moore2014tree, BenYaacovCN21}), it is natural to ask: to what extent can tree codes be constructed from block codes?
+Given that we still have no explicit construction of asymptotically good tree codes—despite significant efforts for over three decades—it is important to better understand why current techniques fall short.
+Identifying a barrier may help steer research away from potential dead ends.
+More specifically, since tree codes induce standard block error-correcting codes, while the latter are heavily relied upon in all known constructions (except for the two conjecture-based approaches \cite{moore2014tree, BenYaacovCN21}), it is natural to ask: to what extent might constant-rate tree codes be constructed from block codes?
 Exploring this question may shed light on the fundamental nature of tree codes and clarify how ``close'' they truly are to their well-understood counterparts, block error-correcting codes.

 The main contribution of this paper is identifying a fundamental barrier in the construction of tree codes.
-We observe that each of the existing explicit constructions of tree codes (except those relying on unproven conjectures) satisfies a stronger guarantee than strictly required for a tree code, which we refer to as \emph{immediacy}.
-This stronger property arises inherently due to the recursive nature of existing constructions \cite{EvansKS94,CohenHS18,NarayananW20,benyaacovCY22}.
-While immediacy might be desirable in certain contexts, we prove that it incurs a significant cost in rate.
-Specifically, we establish a quantitative \emph{rate-immediacy tradeoff}, precisely capturing the achievable rate given a code's immediacy.
+We observe that each of the existing explicit constructions of tree codes (except those relying on unproven conjectures) satisfies a stronger guarantee than strictly required for a tree code; we refer to this guarantee as \emph{immediacy}.
+This stronger property arose inherently due to the recursive nature of existing constructions \cite{EvansKS94,CohenHS18,NarayananW20,benyaacovCY22}.
+We prove that the immediacy property incurs a cost in rate.
+Specifically, we establish a quantitative \emph{rate-immediacy trade-off}, precisely capturing the achievable rate given a code's immediacy.
 Our results show that existing tree code constructions essentially achieve an optimal rate-immediacy balance, thus clarifying why their rate inevitably vanishes.
-More broadly, our work indicates that the framework typically employed—tiling standard error-correcting block codes in progressively sophisticated ways—cannot yield asymptotically good tree codes.
+More broadly, our work indicates that the typically employed framework, that of tiling standard error-correcting block codes in progressively sophisticated ways, cannot yield asymptotically good tree codes.
 Such strategies inherently satisfy the immediacy property, constraining their potential rate.